LEVERAGING DALLAS COLLEGE’S LABOR MARKET INTELLIGENCE CENTER

 Our team designed a multipart feedback system that allows the LMIC to evaluate their organizational successes through the analytics platform Power BI, a customer survey through Qualtrics to generate meaningful feedback, an auto-response email to redirect customers to their online request form, and dashboards to communicate their value through storytelling.

-2).
-Estimate the gap between labor market demand, available training, and existing or future workers.
+between labor market demand, available training programs, and the current or future workforce.

 Our data analytics dashboard for the LMIC